Portfoio/portfoio-website/index.md

     block: feature-1
     media_alignment: Left
     slug: recommendation
-    headline: Find the perfect ETF
+    headline: Get a financial advantage
-    content: Tell us what your preferences are and what you bought and we show you a optimal ETF that matches your portfolio.
+    content: Our AI helps you gain insight into new information that can give you a financial advantage.
+With our tools, you can take charge of your investment decision.
+In addition, you will see how you can secure your investments by investing in a diversified way.
     media:
       image: "/assets/images/mac-mock.png"
       alt_text: Mobile view of the Dashboard